cybervenom01/backup-in-style/README.md

 - Color-coded terminal output for enhanced status visibility and error handling
 - Cron integration for scheduled, automated backups
 - Detailed logging for audits and troubleshooting

-Whether you're managing personal systems or business infrastructure, Backup In Style offers a dependable foundation with room to grow - built with clarity, security, and extensibility in mind.

 ## Installation